sam-data-analysis/brazilian-ecommerce-sales-analysis/README.md

 # Brazilian E-Commerce Sales Analysis

-This project explores transactional data from a Brazilian e-commerce platform to identify key revenue drivers, customer behaviour patterns, and strategic business insights.
+This project analyses transactional data from a Brazilian e-commerce platform to identify key revenue drivers, customer behaviour patterns, and strategic business opportunities.

-The analysis focuses on understanding which products, locations and pricing strategies contribute most to overall sales performance.
+The analysis focuses on product performance, geographic revenue concentration, pricing behaviour, seasonal demand, and customer revenue distribution.

-The goal is to demonstrate how data analysis can be used to generate actionable insights for an online retail business.
+The goal is to demonstrate how SQL and Python can be used together to generate actionable business insights for an online retail business.

-## Example Visualisation
+## Featured Visualisation

 <img src="revenue_heatmap.png" width="700">

+## Project Highlights

+- Analysed **112,650 transactions** from a Brazilian e-commerce platform
+- Combined **SQL** for data extraction with **Python** for analysis and visualisation
+- Identified strong revenue concentration in **São Paulo and Rio de Janeiro**
+- Found that most purchases occur in the **£20–£100 price range**
+- Showed that **Beauty & Health** was the strongest long-term growth category

-## Additional Visualisations
+## Supporting Visualisations

 ### Top 10 Cities by Revenue